 Are there any successes in your career that you’ve found especially satisfying?

 I have gained a great deal of satisfaction from bringing together groups with complementary technology platforms to form integrated teams that collaborate toward achieving a common goal.
 This type of operating model, while often challenging to implement, will be critical for us to achieve our mission of accelerating malaria vaccine development.
-I have particularly enjoyed advancing programs from a very early phase—from a point of interacting with academic experts to establish new programs, based on novel concepts—and advancing them to clinical trials.
+I have particularly enjoyed advancing programs from a very early phase—from a point of interacting with academic experts to establish new programs, based on novel concepts—to clinical trials.

 Before joining PATH, I led several such projects with grants from the National Institutes of Health and PATH.
 In my first company, I was involved in raising money from individual investors and venture capitalists, too.